dbochicchio/reactor-mqtt-contrib/README.md

 ## Shelly Gen1

 Shelly Gen1 templates are mature, and most device types are supported.
-This devices have a special *x_shelly_gen1* capability, with *update_firwmare* command to issue firmware updates.
-A special *firwmare_available* (bool) attributes is provided.
+These devices have a special *x_shelly_gen1* capability, with *update_firwmare* command to issue firmware updates.
+A special *firwmare_available* (bool) attribute is provided to signal when a firmware update is present.

 | Template ID | Device | Capabilities | Parameters |
 | ------------- | ------------- | ------------- | ------------- |